vforchi/AoC/README.md

 or a range of days like this:
 `./gradlew run --args="2020 1 6"`

-All days run in less than 7 seconds.
+All days together run in around 6 seconds.